carloocchiena/Python_face_recognition/README.md

 You will find two .py files:

 - <strong>static.py</strong> where faces are found on pictures the user provide.
-Could be easily developed to search for specific faces using a training set of pictures.
+Could be further developed to search for specific faces using a training set of pictures.
 - <strong>dynamic.py</strong> where faces are found on a live webcam video stream.

 I warmly suggest you to create a virtual environment before installing the libraries since versioning can cause a lot of conflicts.